!!! Do not change or delete this line - the submenu will be inserted here later !!!

 Jun-Dairi-Kyoju 4th Dan Daitoryu

-I came to Aikido through the wider world of sports.
-When I was young, I was interested in all kinds of sports, including martial arts.
-I made my debut in Karate before I discovered Aikido.
-Faced with the choice of continuing one or the other, I decided on Aikido.
-I was fascinated by the idea of sparing the integrity of the opponent even in the most violent confrontation.
-And I liked, and still like, the soft, flowing movements.
+I came to aikido through sport.
+I was interested in all kinds of sports in my youth, including martial arts.
+I gained my first experience in karate before I learnt about aikido.
+Faced with the choice of continuing to practise one or the other, I decided in favour of Aikido.

 Over the years, I had to give up many a sport, but I continue to practise Aikido: as a challenge and a goal for myself to progress further, for the joy of movement, together with like-minded people.
 And to teach this way: to end conflicts in the most considerate way possible.